terminusdb/terminuscms-docs/reference-guides/document-ui-templates/NewDocumentComponent.md

 ## NewDocumentComponent
-The `NewDocumentComponent` allows you to create new documents using the FrameViewer from `....`.
+The `NewDocumentComponent` allows you to create new documents using the [FrameViewer](../document-ui-sdk.md).

 ## Installation